Tuckasegee, West Fork, North Carolina, US

 Mandatory Portage!
 This waterfall has two tiers and is about 170 to 200 feet high.
 The river right side is blocked by high cliffs, but there is a use trail on river left which facilitates the portage.

 Put in below High Falls.
-A long class IV rapid starts immediately at the put in.
 To walk the put-in rapid, ferry across the river to the big eddy and the river right trail.
+A long class IV rapid begins immediately after the put-in.
+At levels higher than the normal release, the two rapids merge into one.

-The river-left line is a 28 foot, broken, rough slide into a large pool.
+The river-left line (known to some as Crash Landing) is a 28 foot, broken, rough slide into a large pool.
 Enter far left over the center of a small wave on the horizon line.
-Being a foot or two right of the small wave is rougher on the boat and back.
+Being too far right on the small wave results in a ride with two or three very hard hits.
+Being too far left can result in hitting a bedrock slab about one-third of the way down.

 Thanks, Burt and Harrison, for making the measurements.